lumi2021/abstract-compiler/syntaxRef.md

 if someBoolean => Std.Console.Log("This is true!")
 else => Std.Console.Log("This is false!")

-# if instead of a imple else, the code needs to evaluate another
+# if instead of a simple else, the code needs to evaluate another
 # condition if the first one is false, it's used the keyword 'elif'
-# as the same way as int the 'if' statement.
+# as the same way as in the first 'if' statement.

 if someBoolean1 => Std.Console.Log("This thing is true!")
 elif someBoolean2 => Std.Console.Log("These thing is true!")